 Intuition Robotics unveiled ElliQ in January 2017 as the first, and so far only, social robot being developed specifically for the needs of the elderly.
 The company’s focus is on creating a product that many seniors find a valuable aide and a comfortable member of their home as they face the challenges of aging.
 Or as they put it “proactive, context-aware, multi-modal and persona-based experiences”.

 Three serial entrepreneurs founded this Israeli company.
 Notable companies such as iRobot, Toyota Research Institute, and Samsung’s investment fund, Next, are financial backers.
 Additionally, ElliQ was awarded a prestigious Innovation Award in the Smart Home category at CES (formerly the Consumer Electronics Show) in January 2018.

 At CES 2019 it was announced that pre-orders are available.
-The price is $1,499 (10% off and Summer 2019 delivery as of this update) and the $30 per month “premium subscription” is waived for the first 12 months.
+The price is $1,499 (end 2019 delivery as of this update) and the monthly “premium subscription” is waived for the first 12 months.
+Home installation and shipping are also free.
 Click the Pre Order Now button on the ElliQ website.